Don’t Be Afraid to Trade Penny Stocks

 Penny Stocks 101 – Key Takeaways

-When you’re learning how to trade penny stocks, you need to learn how to find trades.
+When you’re learning how to find penny stocks, you need to learn how to find trades.
 Now, you can learn how to do this on your own, or you can take a shortcut and learn from someone who’s already been through the trenches.
 For the most part, you need to learn how to generate ideas, while properly risk managing your trades.
 When you’re filtering for penny stocks to trade, you should look to only trade those listed on NYSE, AMEX or Nasdaq.
 Thereafter, you want to filter by volume because you need to be able to get into and out of your positions easily.
 Moreover, you might want to filter by industry, market capitalization, fundamentals, and technicals.

 Jason Bond runs JasonBondPicks.com and is a swing trader of small-cap stocks.